Photo of Washingtonia filifera form by Cistus Nursery

 Flowers: cream blooms in fall

-Uses: dramatic, tropical-looking, xeric, year-round-interest
+Uses: showy, tropical-looking, xeric, year round interest

 GROWING CONDITIONS for Washingtonia filifera